Deletion in Binary Search Tree (BST)

 7

 To delete a node in a BST, we need to first search for that node.
 After this, we need to check if there are any nodes present in the left and right subtree of that node.
-If yes, then we need to appropriately link its subtrees back into the tree somewhere else.
+If yes, then we need to appropriately link its subtrees back into the tree somewhere based on the BST property.
 So, deletion is somewhat trickier than insertion.

 Based on the above idea, the strategy for deleting a node from a binary search tree has three cases.